DOGS-

 10. Deworming

-The most common type of parasites and worms that affect pet dogs and cats are hookworms, whipworms, roundworms, and tapeworms.
-The effects of worms are particularly pervasive, as they can lay dormant in your pet's system for quite some time before physical symptoms manifest.
+The most common type of intestinal parasites that affect pet dogs and cats are hookworms, whipworms, roundworms, and tapeworms.
+The effects of these worms are unpleasant, as they can lay dormant in your pet's system for quite some time before physical symptoms manifest.

 11. Microchip